stormpath/stormpath-sdk-php/README.md

 Group Membership
 ----------------

-Editable setters are Resources.
+All properties are Resources.
 Group Memberships may only be created or deleted.
 To create a Group Membership set the Account and Group then persist.

-Setters used when created
+Properties set when created
 ```
     Account
     Group